kb5991/17agency/README.md

 ### Imagery

 The imagery for this website was sourced mainly from pexels.com (with exception of the homepage hero image sourced from unsplash.com).
 The images were chosen specifically to have an editorial aesthetic - meaning that the images were to look as though they had jumped from the pages of a magazine or a campaign photoshoot to give the look and feel of high quality production by Seventeen Agency.
-The images were all compressed using tinypng.com.
+The images were all compressed using tinypng.com and then converted to webp format using pixelied.com.

 ### Wireframes